j2store/userguide/options.md

 2. Radio
 3. Checkbox

 **Dropdown** will have a select list and the available options will be listed.
 Usually only one option is selected from the list.
+For e.g., to create a product, you will be provided a list with options viz.,
+    1. Simple
+    2. Variable
+    3. Configurable
+    4. Downloadable

 * E.g., if a country is to be selected from a list, one can select only one from the list for nationality.